Jimmy Kimmel show is pulled by ABC after comments about the Charlie Kirk killing

 President Trump has been critical of both Colbert and Kimmel, calling them "untalented" among other things.
 Both have used stinging wit to comment on social and current events.

 Trump posted on social media from Windsor Castle, where he is visiting the United Kingdom, calling the move by ABC as "Great News for America."
-In his post, he falsely said that Kimmel's show had been cancelled.
+In his post, Trump falsely said that Kimmel's show had been canceled.

 Copyright 2025 NPR